Home

 So if you go scuba diving in Jamaica, try one of these sites out.
 Hopefully you won't be disappointed.

-For our latest review of our last Jamaican vacations, see our review of the Grande Riviera Sandals resort in Jamaica and our review of Sandals Montego Bay.
+For our review of our Jamaican vacations, see our review of the Grande Riviera Sandals resort in Jamaica and our review of Sandals Montego Bay.
 At these resorts, scuba diving is included in the price so that's a plus.

 Here's to good diving!